 There were apparently two types of guys in Ancient Rome.
 The traditional Roman guy had to be a hardass warrior and that reflected his way of picking up chicks.
 He would simply kidnap them. 🙂 You could call that the warrior caveman style.

 This is reflected in a story about the founding of Rome, which Ovid discusses.
 This episode is known as the Rape of the Sabine Women.
 Don’t get put off by the word rape, since the ancient sources differ on whether this was an actual physical rape or just a kidnapping.
+So this incident might in reality be just a misnomer and refer to a kidnapping.
+Still despicable, but not as bad as rape.

 After the founding of the city of Rome, the city had more men than women.
 Romulus decided to rectify the situation by raiding neighboring tribes for women.
 They came up with one sneaky way to do that.
 They organized a celebration and invited members of the Sabines to attend.